JoshiHarshita123/QuizzApp-/README.md

 ## Live Demo

-[A live version of this application can be hosted on platforms like Netlify, Vercel, or GitHub Pages.]
+[A live version of this application is hosted on https://quizapp017.netlify.app/.]

 ## Features Implemented